groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/basic-usage/document-viewer-html-viewer/html-viewer-minify-html.md

 ## The Solution

-[GroupDocs.Viewer](https://products.groupdocs.com/viewer) provides a new *Minify* property of the *HtmlViewOptions* class, that lets you get output content minified.
+[GroupDocs.Viewer](https://products.groupdocs.com/viewer) provides a new [setMinify(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/HtmlViewOptions#setMinify(boolean)) property of the [HtmlViewOptions](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/HtmlViewOptions) class, that lets you get output content minified.
 Minification removes comments, extra white-spaces, and other unneeded characters without breaking the content structure.
 As a result, the page becomes smaller in size and loads faster.
 The following example demonstrates how to minify output content when rendering MS Word document into HTML.

 The following code sample shows how to enable minification.